 The Bible talks about the spiritual tool of fasting, which can be used properly or improperly.
 What is fasting, and how does God want us to fast?
 What are the spiritual benefits of fasting?

 Fasting, by definition, is going without food and/or drink for a period of time.
-Typically it is done for religious reasons and involves a person refraining from both food and drink (Esther 4:16), although there are variations that may be done for health reasons (a juice fast, for example, where one would refrain from eating and only drink juice for a period of time).
+Typically, fasting is done for religious reasons and involves a person refraining from both food and drink (Esther 4:16).
+However, there are variations that may be done for health reasons (a juice fast, for example, where one would refrain from eating and only drink juice for a period of time).

 Fasting in the Bible

 The practice of fasting is mentioned numerous times in the Bible as a reaction to various circumstances.

 Fasting was an act of repentance, as when the king of Nineveh ordered a fast after the preaching of Jonah (Jonah 3:5-9).
 The prophet Joel also connects fasting and prayers of repentance in Joel 2:12-13: “‘Now therefore,’ says the LORD, ‘turn to Me with all your heart, with fasting, with weeping, and with mourning.’
 So rend your heart, and not your garments; return to the LORD your God, for He is gracious and merciful, slow to anger, and of great kindness; and He relents from doing harm.”